 The Snaefellsnes Peninsula is often described as a mini-Iceland.

-A large glacier, red craters, basalt columns, dramatic coastal roads, and beautifully shaped mountains all combine to provide a compact version of all the interesting things to do in Iceland.
+A large glacier, red craters, basalt columns, dramatic coastal roads, and beautifully shaped mountains all combine to offer a compact version of Iceland’s best attractions.

 See the amazing Gerðuberg Basalt Cliffs, visit the Búðir Black Church and admire the Lóndrangar Rock Pinnacles.

-The popular highlight at Snaefellsnes however is Kirkjufell, the waterfall featured in Game of Thrones.
+The most popular highlight at Snaefellsnes is Kirkjufell, the waterfall featured in Game of Thrones.

 MORE ICELAND READING